 The ceviche is deservedly popular; another winning starter is the smoky chilli rellenos.
 For mains, the build-your-own tacos with twice-cooked pork shoulder are rich and tasty, leaving behind a tingling warmth.
 Vegetarians are looked after, too.
 For dessert, stick to the theme with churros and dark-chocolate sauce.

 El Burro Taqueria (Tamboerskloof)

-This narrow sliver of Waterfront real estate offers excellent burgers and some of the best ribs in town.
-Burgers might feature smoky barbecue sauce, cheddar and mustard or chutney, gruyère and guac.
+This Waterfront burger hatch offers great burgers and some of the stickiest ribs in town.
+Burgers might feature smoky barbecue sauce, cheddar and mustard or chutney, gruyère and guacamole.